Sakalakala Vallavan (1982 film): Themes

 Sakalakala Vallavan follows the "taming of the shrew" paradigm that was popular in Tamil cinema as early as the 1960s: "the city-bred girl making fun of the rustic and the latter turning the tables on her".
 Film producer and writer G. Dhananjayan compared the film to the William Shakespeare play The Taming of the Shrew for following the same concept.
 According to Saravanan, the film's plot was inspired from various Tamil films such as Kumari Penn, Periya Idathu Penn, Kalyanamam Kalyanam, Pattikada Pattanama and Savaale Samali.

 Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics by Vaali.
+The music was composed by Ilaiyaraaja, with lyrics by Vaalee.
 The song "Nila Kayuthu" is set in the Carnatic raga known as Madhyamavati.
 The disco song "Ilamai Idho Idho" remains one of the most popular New Year-themed songs in Tamil cinema, and is played on radio and television channels every New Year.
 According to Saravanan, the song initially did not have the words "Happy New Year"; S. P. Balasubrahmanyam, who realised the song is about New Year, decided to utter those words in high pitch.

 In June 2013, A. Muthusamy of Honey Bee Music enhanced the songs from their original version on the film's soundtrack album to 5.1 surround sound.

 This is the first movie's LP has "Ilamai Itho Itho" song without voice track as an additional number and used for Minus1 and Karoke for the very first in the Tamil Movie Industry.